 Listen to Joel Nelson (pictured above) recite his poem Equus Caballus.

 Forgive my hackneyed introductory poem, but it can be hard to shake the poetic lens from your perspective after attending the Texas Cowboy Poetry Gathering.
 The mythic American cowboy looms large among the arid ranches, vast skies, and open highways of West Texas.
-And at the annual gathering in Alpine, which takes place February 21-22 this year, the poets make no bones about their love for the legendary cowboy life and the homespun traditions of today’s ranching families.
+And at the annual gathering in Alpine, which takes place annually in February, the poets make no bones about their love for the legendary cowboy life and the homespun traditions of today’s ranching families.